-Epidemic methods have been considered as simple and effective protocol for disseminating data in communication networks.
-The main feature of these gossipbased protocols is that they do not require any specific topology and that any node has the same probability to contact another node.
-This approach has been used to devise gossip-based protocols operating in mobile ad-hoc networks [7] or in unstructured P2P networks [8-10].
+Epidemics has been considered as simple and effective protocol for disseminating data in communication networks.
+The main feature of these gossip-based protocols is that they do not require any specific topology and that any node has the same probability to contact another node.
+This approach has been used to devise gossip-based protocols operating in mobile ad-hoc networks [7] or in unstructured P2P networks [8, 9, 10].
 The effect of the network topology on the spread of the epidemics is studied in [11].

 In epidemic computing, nodes contact each other with a certain rate and depending on the rate of cure to infection a disease may become an epidemic.
 Epidemic models are also well suited to model the diffusion behavior of specific information in a network, see [12], and has often been applied to forecast the spreading of worms and viruses in the Internet [13].
 In a very similar manner, epidemic models can be used to model file diffusion in P2P file sharing networks.
 The papers found on P2P file diffusion either consider measurement studies, e.g. [14, 15], or by means of simulation [16, 17].
 A theoretical model of a BitTorrent P2P network can be found in [18].
 The authors use a fluid model and study the performance of the network and investigate the effects of the incentive mechanism on the network.
 This work is extended to considering different classes of access links in [19] and the authors show that bandwidth heterogeneity can have a positive effect on content propagation.
 While in [18] and [19] the steady-state network performance is investigated, we emphasize the time-dynamics of the system which requires us to consider non-stationary process, e.g. caused by flash crowd arrivals of file requests.
-Measurement studies on pollution and poisoning can be found in [20, 21].
-Both papers show that there can be a substantial influence from introducing even a small number of interference peers to the network.

-Chen et al. [22] and Thommes and Coates [23] use a model based on the classic SIR approach, which is also the fundamental idea of our work.
-However, as we will see later from comparison with simulations, the steady state assumptions made in many papers, e.g. in [18], are not appropriate due to the highly nonstationary behavior of the system.
+Our work is similar to the work of Chen et al. [20] in that we assume a model based on the classic SIR approach.
+However, as we will see later from comparison with simulations, the steady state assumptions made e.g. in [18] are not appropriate due to the highly nonstationary behavior of the system.
 The transitions are made between the states after a fixed amount of data has been downloaded.
 Using simply a transition rate does not properly reflect the system dynamics.
 The focus in this work is on the time-dynamic transition phase during the diffusion process.
 This facilitates the consideration of flash crowd arrivals of file requests.
 When considering illegally shared content this often corresponds to the release date of a song or a movie as at that time the number of requests will be highest.
-For legally distributed software (e.g. distributions of the Linux operating system) P2P file-sharing is also much more effective for content distribution than client-server as it relieves the download servers from overloading when new software releases are available [15].
+For legally distributed software (e.g. distributions of the Linux operating system) P2P file-sharing is also much more effective for content distribution than client-server as it relieves the download servers from overloading when new software releases are available.
 Furthermore, we investigate the influence of interference peers that share corrupt or fake content on the diffusion process.
+To the knowledge of the authors, mathematical models for a system consisting of a mixed population of peers sharing a correct and fake version of the file are not available to date.